-- If you need to urgently bring your child to the Emergency Department, please ask a friend, family member or adult caregiver to help you take care of other children.
+- If you need to urgently bring your child to the Emergency Department, please ask a friend, family member or adult caregiver to help you take care of other children when possible.
 We understand how difficult it can be to make childcare arrangements and plan for siblings.
-We thank you for your partnership in making sure that all siblings stay home.
+We thank you for your partnership in keeping all patients and visitors safe.

-- Vaccination for COVID-19 is highly encouraged for all parents, guardians and visitors to protect our patients, their families, and our staff.
+- Vaccination for COVID-19 is highly encouraged for all eligible children and adults.

 If you have any questions, please feel free to ask your child’s nurse or a member of their care team.
 Thank you for partnering with us.